meringlab/og_consistency_pipeline/README.md

 For the 15 member species of the Primates level (see `data/9443.primates.species.tsv`), the data directory includes FASTA sequences (in `data/fastafiles`) and orthologous group mappings (in `data/pickles`) as well as clades (in `data/clades`).

 - To run the Snakemake workflow, simply type `snakemake`.
-The result can be found in `test_output/consistent_ogs`.
+This will generate a small inconsistent OG definition in `test_data`.
+After workflow completion the consistent results can be found in `test_output/consistent_ogs`.

 # Contact